parente/tott/doc/syllabus.rst

 You will complete a handful of programming assignments spread throughout the semester.
 The assignments will require integration of tools we cover in class and exploration of new tools on your own.

 You will also complete a final project.
 The project will be similar to the assignments, but on a larger scale.

+I will grade both the assignments and final projects against specs and test suites.
+I will make both available to you at the start of each assignment so that you have a continuous objective measure of your progress.

 Grading Criteria
 ----------------